Rehan Sheikh

-Rehan Sheikh is a Pakistani film and television actor, director, writer, film maker and producer.
-For his portrayal of Hafiz Ilyas in social drama Inkaar, he received critical praise and a nomination of Best Actor at Lux Style Awards.
+Rehan Sheikh (born 13 January 1969) is a Pakistani film and television actor, director, writer, film maker and producer.
+For his portrayal of Hafiz Ilyas in social drama Inkaar (2019), he received critical praise and a nomination for Best Actor at Lux Style Awards.

-Personal life
+Early life

 Sheikh was born in London to veteran journalist Aslam Sheikh (d.
 2003), who served as director-general of the Associated Press of Pakistan and was also "among the pioneers of economic journalism in Pakistan", whose older brother was a film director and screenwriter.

-Sheikh's mother is a teacher and spent a life time in serving the education sector.
+Sheikh's mother is a teacher and spent a lifetime in serving the education sector.
 He has two sisters, both Fulbright scholars.

 Career

+In the United Kingdom

 Sheikh started with a youth theater group in South London, having worked in Tamasha Theatre Company's Women of the Dust in 1992.

+In Pakistan

 While visiting Pakistan on holiday, he directed, wrote and acted in a theater performance in Rawalpindi, and after being spotted by Sarmad Sehbai he got his first TV role in PTV's Aaghosh in 1993, which eventually became a classic.
 He went on do a number of popular drama serials and also was the host of a popular travel show Travel Guide of Pakistan.

 Some of his notable performances include Haseena Moin's PTV classic serial The Castle: Aik Umeed and the Hum TV play Sanjha, which earned him a nomination for best supporting actor at the 1st Hum Awards.
 His other major serials include Awazain, Bisat, Kiran Kahani, Dozukh, Maa, Nasal, and Mohlat.

-Sheikh wrote, directed, acted and wrote some of the songs for the film Azad.
+Sheikh wrote, directed, acted and provided lyrics for some of the songs for the film Azad.